kennethlynne/ng-paginator-plz/README.md

 </ul>
 ```

-Now the provided data will be paginated and exported into the `target` variable.
+Now the provided data will be paginated and the currently visible data is exported into `targetVariable`.
 It is up to you to list this data.

 ## Parameters: